acn-sbuad/ava-kurs-databricks/README.md

 11. Under workflows click on `PyTest` and `Run workflow`.
 How was the result?

 Well as you can see it wasn't successful as all the unit tests failed.
-It's because the __airbnb_clean.csv__ file is empty.
+It's because the __airbnb.csv__ file is empty.
 We will fill it up with data later in this course.
 For now let's leave it like that.

 ## Task 8 - Automating developer workflows